mattzager/ansible-podman-gitops/README.md

 # ansible-podman-gitops
-For use with RHDP: Ansible Workshop - Ansible for Red Hat Enterprise Linux The basic demo walkthrough uses a basic gitops approach with Ansible to deploy, test and promote a simple web application.
+The basic demo walkthrough uses a basic gitops approach with Ansible to deploy, test and promote a simple web application in a podman container.
 Changes made to the repository in a new branch will trigger a deployment to development hosts.
 Branch merges to the main trunk will trigger a deployment to production hosts.
 Deployments happen on the host using an Ansible playbook that clones the git repository to the host, creates a new podman image and then starts a podman container running the application.

 Prerequisites
+1. RHDP
+    2. Ansible Workshop - Ansible for Red Hat Enterprise Linux
-1. Github
+2. Github
     1. Import Repository
         1. https://github.com/mattzager/ansible-podman-gitops.git
-2. AAP
+3. AAP
     1. Projects
         1. Create AAP project from this repository
             1. ansible-podman-gitops